 With experience as a clinician since 2004, and a graduate of Governors State University specializing in marriage and family therapy, she is currently serving as a private practitioner working with a broad spectrum of clients.
 Among her areas of expertise are anxiety, depression and problems associated with couples living in today's society.

-CMCLC, MBA, MM, B.A., Lead Pastor and Founder of Living Water Church
+CMCLC, MBA, MM, B.A., Lead Pastor of Grace Lutheran Church Morris

 Life Coaching emphasis include developing and executing a personal life strategy that achieves your full potential.
 Life Coaching presents the opportunity to identify and achieve your passions thus creating a life fulfilled.